aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 Every `addStage()` and `addWave()` command takes additional options.
 As part of these options, you can specify `pre` and `post` steps, which are arbitrary steps that run before or after the contents of the stage or wave, respectively.
 You can use these to add validations like manual or automated gates to your pipeline.
+We recommend putting manual approval gates in the set of `pre` steps, and automated approval gates in the set of `post` steps.

 The following example shows both an automated approval in the form of a `ShellStep`, and a manual approvel in the form of a `ManualApprovalStep` added to the pipeline.
 Both must